 Other models such as E90: ABS, ASR, and ESP lights will turn on.

-Check if your ABS module is made by ATE.
+Check if ATE makes your ABS module.

 Read DSC Fault Codes

 The first thing that you need to do is to read the codes from your BMW.
 You will need to read codes from the DSC / ABS module.
 You can do this yourself if you have a scanner that can read BMW-specific codes.
+The YOUCANIC Full System Scanner can read through every control module of your BMW vehicle.

 When the BMW is scanned, you will get faults related to the power supply to the ABS hydraulic unit.